-If you’ve been learning the Five O’Clock Club approach, you know by now that there are four ways to get meetings in your target market.
-You can get meetings through search firms, through ads, through networking and by contacting companies directly.
+If you’ve been learning The Five O’Clock Club approach, you know by now that there are four ways to get meetings in your target market.
+You can get meetings through search firms, ads, networking and by contacting companies directly.
 A technique is working for you if it results in meetings.

 Of these techniques for getting meetings in your target market, search firms and ads are the most passive because you have to wait for something to happen rather than making something happen.
 If you contact a search firm, you have to wait.
 If you answer an ad, you have to wait.